-You must submit your application for entry in 2018 through UCAS Conservatoires, where you can apply simultaneously to all the institutions that are members of Conservatoires UK.
+All applicants (including international applicants) should apply online through the UCAS Conservatoires admissions service, where you can apply simultaneously to all the institutions that are members of Conservatoires UK.
 You can track your application, find out when your audition is and get the results of your audition all on UCAS Conservatoires.
 You can also confirm your decisions online.

 All application fees are paid online through UCAS conservatoires.

 Visit UCAS Conservatoires

 If you change your mind about applying, you can contact UCAS Conservatoires to cancel and request a refund.
 To be entitled to a refund you must cancel within 14 days of the date you submitted your application.
 You can find further details about how to do this, and also information about amending your application details, on the UCAS Conservatoires website.